Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2023.08.28

 - [x] Figure how to preprocess data. → This was a bit of a long exploration.
 I looked into using HD5 but it is relatively difficult to due vectorized operations with HD5.
 I started to used `polars` thinking it could solve some of my speed issues, but I still don't fully understand the API how to deal with lazy dataframes.
 My final solution was to add preprocess methods to the dataset.
 These differ from transforms in that they can operate over the entire dataset, removing duplicates, filtering etc.
-- [ ] Add a dataframe property to the dataset that converts the Data object to a dataframe.
-This could allow for the joining of experimental datasets. → I looked into this and it seems like a bad idea, I need to be joining data objeects instead
+- [x] Add a dataframe property to the dataset that converts the Data object to a dataframe.
+This could allow for the joining of experimental datasets. → I looked into this and it seems like a bad idea since we will need to populate arbitrary columns, I need to be joining data objects instead
-- [ ] Run dataset locally
+- 🔲 Run dataset locally
-- [ ] Transfer datset with Globus
+- 🔲 Transfer datset with Globus
-- [ ]

 ## 2023.08.22